kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 The eb2cproduct/pim helper has predefined passthrough methods for the following data types:

-- passYesNoToBool - convert "Yes/No" product attributes to text node with containing the boolean representation
+- passYesNoToBool - convert "Yes/No" product attributes to text node containing the boolean representation
 - passString - produces a text node containing the string value of the product attribute
 - passInteger - produces a text node containing the integer value of the product attribute
 - passDecimal - produces a text node containing the float value of the product attribute